Photoluminescence from metal nanostructures -- dependence on size: Introduction

-In this work, we use the approach of~\onlinecite{Sivan-Dubi-PL_I} to reconcile the various seemingly contradicting reports on the size-dependence of the PL from the prototypical geometries of metal particles and layers.
+In this work, we use the approach of~\onlinecite{Sivan-Dubi-PL_I} to reconcile the various seemingly contradicting reports on the size-dependence of the PL from the prototypical geometries of metal particles and films.
 Specifically, in Section~\ref{theory}, we combine the analytic expression of~\onlinecite{Sivan-Dubi-PL_I} with the detailed analysis of the heating of illuminated metal spheres~\cite{Un-Sivan-size-thermal-effect} and most importantly, with recent progress made by Loirette-Pelous and Greffet who showed how to determine the total PL of a metal nanostructure in the case of a non-thermal distribution~\cite{Pelous-Greffet}.

-In Section~\ref{sec:results}, we use the resulting analytic expression to compute the PL from metal nano-spheres and nano-layers as a function of their size.
+In Section~\ref{sec:results}, we use the resulting analytic expression to compute the PL from metal nano-spheres and nano-films as a function of their size.
 We distinguish between three cases.
-For weak illumination (hence, negligible heating), the dependence of the PL spectrum (both the Stokes Emission (SE) and the anti-Stokes Emission (aSE)) on the structure size is determined by a single parameter - the absorption cross-section density (or equivalently, the emission cross-section density).
-Thus, generically, {\em the PL scales with the illuminated volume} - it is a volume effect for small sizes and it becomes a surface effect when the size exceeds the light penetration depth.
-In the latter case, the resonances characteristic of particles modify further the size-dependence of the PL.
-Indeed, a change of size causes the emission at a given frequency to shift in and out of resonance.
+For weak illumination (hence, negligible heating), the dependence of the PL spectrum (both the Stokes Emission (SE) and the anti-Stokes Emission (aSE)) on the structure size is determined by a single parameter - the absorption cross-section density (or equivalently, via Kirchhoff's Law, the emission cross-section density); {\XYZ the electronic contribution is size-independent in this regime}.
+Thus, generically, the PL scales with the {\em illuminated} volume, i.e., it is a volume effect for small sizes and it becomes a surface effect when the size exceeds the penetration depth of a few 10s of nm.
+However, in the latter case, the resonances characteristic of particles modify further the size-dependence of the PL and effectively dominate it.
+Indeed, a change of size causes the emission at a given frequency to shift in and then out of resonance.

 For stronger illumination (hence, moderate heating), the size-dependence of the PL is amplified through the dependence of the Bose function on the (electron) temperature.
 This has a fairly small effect on the SE, but a large effect on the aSE due to the exponential dependence of the Bose function on the temperature, which itself scales with the absorption cross-section density.
 For even stronger heating, thermo-optic effects kick in, and cause the quality factor of the resonance to decrease~\cite{Sivan-Chu-high-T-nl-plasmonics,Gurwich-Sivan-CW-nlty-metal_NP}.
 This causes weaker (excessive) heating at resonance (away from resonance), and hence, has a complex effect on the PL, depending on the emission frequency (SE/aSE).